INVITATION TO JOIN THE BOARD OF TRUSTEES

 Graeme Bassett (Secretary)

-Graeme is a civil servant, from Cleethorpes.
-He has a business degree, and was a founder member of the Grimsby, Cleethorpes and District Civic Society.
+Graeme is a former Civil servant, from Cleethorpes.
+He has a business degree, and is Treasurer of the Grimsby, Cleethorpes and District Civic Society.
 He and Vicky were the first trustees of GGIFT, and Graeme has devoted a lot of energy to gathering and disseminating information on the technical and scientific history of the Ice Factory, working with historians and refrigeration professionals.

 Susan Pitcher (Trustee)